September 24, 2013

 An Era of Choice

-Finding new lenses for strategic planning in the knowledge revolution
+Finding new lenses for strategic planning

 We’re well into a knowledge era, but its full effects may not yet be upon us.
 We need new lenses to chart the course for a new era.